software-assignments-spring2022/git-workflow-practice-lijiemark/README.md

 Therefore, it's interesting to think about Metaverse as the future but most of its elements still need time to develop, and hopefully, it won't take too long.

 ***Can you imagine Metaverse as the future?***
+## Mohamed Jalloh ##
+1.  the future looks bright with Metaverse.
+However,  we first must have some honest conversation about how  Metaverse would impact our social life, and How to overcome those challenges.